vhoda/mycursorrules/cursorrules.md

     - Always validate input and handle errors properly to prevent unexpected failures.
     - Do not add excessive comments, only those necessary for clarity.
     - Favor modular and reusable code structures.
+    - Be an expert in mobile-first and layout using FastBootstrap or Bootstrap (depending on the project needs).
+You must use them with expertise as if they were React, making the UI look beautiful and modern like other professional websites, even when using FastBootstrap.